 The Princess Grace Irish Library holds a collection of over 8,000 volumes of Irish works of all periods, generally first editions including rare examples of the 19th-century antiquarian and literary revival titles rare editions with some emphasis on the publications of the Irish Literary Revival (1892-1920).

 Among the sets which form the whole in addition to the fine collection made by Count O'Kelly and purchased by Princess Grace, to which she added her own additions including a rare and extensive set of printed Irish music, are working collections acquired from such distinguished scholars as A. Norman Jeffares and Ann Saddlemeyer.

-Hundreds of new books are added each year, taking the best of contemporary poetry, fiction and drama, scholarly monographs and general works (including key reference works and leading illustrated publications) ensure that the Library caters to the current reader as well as to the scholarly researcher.
+Hundreds of new books are added each year - contemporary poetry, fiction and drama, scholarly monographs and general works (including key reference works and leading illustrated publications) - ensure that the Library caters to the current reader as well as to the scholarly researcher.